simensen/srcmvn.com/source/_posts/2013-01-14-symfony-kernel-application-from-scratch-overriding-the-root-directory.md

 directory; It is always going to be setup by Magic.

-Decorating the Kernel instance was not going to be an option due to when and how the Kernel handles setting the root directory and du to the fact that as a `protected` property other people (and indeed Kernel itself) access `$this->rootDir` directly.
+Decorating the Kernel instance was not going to be an option due to when and how the Kernel handles setting the root directory and due to the fact that as a `protected` property other people (and indeed Kernel itself) access `$this->rootDir` directly.

 This meant that overriding the Kernel root directory **has** to be handled by the constructor.
-I had hoped that the ability to specify a custom root directory could be added to Symfony core but alas, [it was not meant to be][3].
+I had hoped that the ability to specify a custom root directory could be added to Symfony core.
+Alas, [it was not meant to be][3].

 All is not lost.
-It is possible even if it is not pretty.
+It is still possible even if it is not pretty.

     class CustomKernel extends Kernel
     {